The Fellowship Hall (1924 Cedar St) is accessible by a ramp on the Bonita Avenue side of the Hall.

 Sufi Wisdom Meeting of the Bawa Muhaiyaddeen Fellowship

-Writing What You Want to Say: Writing Workshop with WordSwell
+Writing What You Want to Say: A Writing Workshop with WordSwell

 T'ai Chi Ch'uan with Karina Epperlein: The Principles and Art of Slowing Down